Categories of Licensing

 - Hot walker

-Occupational personnel are persons employed by the racetrack association, i.e. security, parking, catering, maintenance, cleaners, admissions, program department, publicity and office staff.
-An individual applying for an occupational licence must have their application form signed by their employer.
+Occupational personnel are persons employed by the racetrack association (i.e. security, parking, catering, maintenance, cleaners, admissions, program department, publicity and office staff).

 Veterinarians applying for an AGCO licence must hold a valid licence with the College of Veterinarians of Ontario and be affiliated with a practice that is accredited to practice on horses.